nicksellen/ponderings/religion.md

 I am an atheist, but that just says I don't believe in God, what do I believe in?

-[Humanism](https://humanism.org.uk/) is the closest thing to a "relgion for atheists" that I've found, and it works for me!
+[Humanism](https://humanism.org.uk/) is the closest thing to a "religion for atheists" that I've found, and it works for me!
 It says:

 > this life is the only life we have, that the universe is a natural phenomenon with no supernatural side, and that we can live ethical and fulfilling lives on the basis of reason and humanity